GoogleCloudPlatform/bank-of-anthos/terraform/anthos-gke/README.md

 # Deploy Bank of Anthos on an Anthos cluster

-This page walks you through the steps required to deploy the [Bank of Anthos](https://github.com/GoogleCloudPlatform/bank-of-anthos) sample application on an Anthos cluster using Terraform and Anthos Config Management (ACM).
+This page walks you through the steps required to deploy Bank of Anthos on an Anthos cluster using [Terraform](https://www.terraform.io/) and [Anthos Config Management (ACM)](https://cloud.google.com/anthos/config-management).

 ## Prerequisites